natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 One possibility is to use the Charge current control assistant.

 **Another possibility is to use the Two-signal BMS support assistant.**   Select "The BMS has one contact which which switches only on a high-cell condition".
 Then "The battery is full when [Aux_X] is [open/closed]".
 Lastly "[Disable Charger] and [do not adapt SOC] when battery full."
 Selecting "battery is full when [Temp_Sense] is [**open**]" and connecting [Temp_Sense] to a NO relay that is energized (CLOSED) when the charger enable signal is provided by the BMS will provide low temp backup protection that is also protected from a broken wire.

-Note: The Multiplus Compact only has a temperature sense input, no aux inputs.
-Low Temp BackUp protection will depend on being able to use this temperature sense input to support a charge enable control via the assistant.
-I have [asked the question here](https://community.victronenergy.com/questions/76757/can-the-multiplus-compact-temperature-sense-input.html).
-If the response is negative, I will likely shift the 3KVA Multiplus inspite of its additional parasitic load (20W vs 11W) and slightly higher cost.
-UPDATE: We ultimately selected the 3KVA Multiplus for flexibility.

 ### Alternator/Wakespeed